 If you’re doing two things at once—even if those things aren’t perfectly optimized—aren’t you getting more done?

 In fact, it’s the opposite.
-Research done by Dr. David Meyer shows that even these brief mental blocks that happen as a result of context switching cost as much as 40% of someone’s productive time.
-Because it takes mental effort to switch between tasks, multitasking affects your ability to get work done efficiently and effectively.Read: Efficiency vs. effectiveness in business: Why your team needs both
+Research done by Dr. David Meyer and Dr. Joshua Rubinstein showed that even these brief mental blocks that happen as a result of context switching cost as much as 40% of someone’s productive time.
+Because it takes mental effort to switch between cognitive tasks, multitasking affects your ability to get work done efficiently and effectively.Read: Efficiency vs. effectiveness in business: Why your team needs both

 You may have heard people say there are two, or sometimes three, different types of multitasking.
 They’ll separate task switching from context switching and from attention residue.
 But these aren’t different types of multitasking—they’re the cause-and-effect elements that lead to ineffective multitasking.